leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section A: Qualifications

-Only voting members of one (1) year or more in the Church may serve on the Board.
+Only voting members of one (1) year or more in the Church may serve on the Board, except in the case of youth members who shall become members prior to being voted into office.

+> Lee: Note: Abby suggested change for youth

 ### Section B: Membership